Akuli/py-tree-sitter-builds/README.md

 Here are the steps, at a high level:
 - Download py-tree-sitter v0.20.0 and py-tree-sitter-languages v1.4.0 from GitHub
     (these are the latest released versions at the time of writing this)
-- Create a `tests` directory that contains the tests from both of them
+- Create a `tests` directory that contains the tests from both of them, with small edits done to make the tests work here
-- Edit py-tree-sitter's tests to use py-tree-sitter-languages
 - Invoke [cibuildwheel](https://github.com/pypa/cibuildwheel) with the same configuration as py-tree-sitter-languages uses
 - Once the above steps have ran on Windows, MacOS and Linux, upload the wheels to PyPI